DavidSedley/DavidSedley.github.io/content/other/work_in_progress.md

 ## *Books*

 ### _Themes in Greek Theology_
 Based on 2014 lectures at Renmin University.
 Chinese version published November 2021, Beijing.
-Expanded and revised English verrsion is expected to appear eventually in the CUP series 'Key Themes in Ancient Philosophy'.
+Expanded and revised English version is expected to appear eventually in the CUP series 'Key Themes in Ancient Philosophy'.

 ### Plato’s _Phaedo_
 Not a commentary but a discursive study of the whole dialogue